Working with Subqueries

 D) It usesGROUP BY -

-In the query that counts courses per department within the
+In the query that counts products per category within the

 SELECTlist, how many times does the subquery run?